GimmBO: Interactive Generative Image Model Merging via Bayesian Optimization: Evaluations

 We conduct a user study to evaluate \toolname in a controlled human-in-the-loop setting.
 Participants perform the same matching task using a subset of our 20D simulated experiment test inputs and the same adapter collection.
 We compare three interaction interfaces: (1) a \emph{slider-based} interface commonly used in current adapter-merging workflows, (2) a \emph{gallery-based} interface implementing Sequential Gallery (\emph{gallery} for short), and (3) our proposed \emph{top-$k$ ranking} interface.
 The slider interface serves as a more realistic baseline than coordinate-descent approaches, offering richer interactions (e.g., per-adapter examples, multi-slider updates, and history); it is initialized at $\balpha=\mathbf{0}$, with performance evaluated from the first user-modified result.
 After a tutorial and practice session, participants complete all three interface conditions for 20 iterations, using different inputs and with order counterbalanced across participants (study details in the supplemental).

 We recruit 12 participants (9 male and 3 female; 8 aged 25-34 and 4 aged 18-24) and record per-step user interactions, analyzed using the same DreamSim metrics (Fig.~\ref{fig:study}).
 We report similarity curves averaged across users and target inputs.
 For gallery and \toolname, curves reflect images explicitly selected by users, while for slider we report the running-best results (solid), which serve as an upper bound; the dashed curve shows the actual intermediate explorations and exhibits fluctuations, indicating difficulty in anticipating slider effects.
 All methods show a statistically significant increase in similarity by the end of the session (gallery $p<0.05$, slider $p<0.05$, ours $p<10^{-3}$), with our method achieving the highest performance ($>0.9$ on average).
 Consistent with simulation, our method achieves higher success rates and F1, accurately recovering the GT adapter set, while baselines activate redundant adapters.
 Performance typically saturates by $\sim$15, suggesting the potential to reduce user fatigue with fewer iterations.
-Accounting for user time, and excluding image generation latency ($\sim$10-15\,s per batch), the mean interaction time per step is 10.6\,s (gallery), 34.7\,s (slider), and 50.5\,s (ours); under matched time budgets, 20 baseline steps correspond to approximately 14 (slider) and 4 (gallery) steps of our method, achieving higher similarity in both cases.
+Accounting for user interaction time only, and excluding image generation latency ($\sim$10--15\,s per batch), the mean interaction time per step is 10.6\,s (gallery), 34.7\,s (slider), and 50.5\,s (ours).
+To match user interaction time budgets, we take the total interaction time of 20 slider or gallery steps and truncate \toolname's trajectory to the number of steps that fit within the same budget, which is approximately 14 (slider) and 4 (gallery) steps.
+Under this setup, our method outperforms slider with statistical significance ($p{<}0.05$) and achieves higher median similarity than gallery, though the difference is not statistically significant ($p{=}0.397$), as the matched budget corresponds to an early BO stage.
+In practice, iteration time is often dominated by model inference rather than user interaction, motivating our focus on iteration budgets.
+Including inference time in the comparison (15\,s per iteration in our setup), our method outperforms both baselines with statistical significance ($p{<}0.05$).
+This advantage is expected to be larger in more realistic settings with limited compute resources (e.g., 1-2 local GPUs or online job queues), where inference can easily exceed one minute per iteration: with 60s inference, our method achieves higher median similarity (0.956 vs. 0.898 for slider; 0.926 vs. 0.854 for gallery), with statistical significance.
+See Sec.~\ref{sec:future} for a further discussion about interaction time.